-COC is here to support you, and we want to make all learning experiences as accessible as possible.
+CoC is here to support you, and we want to make all learning experiences as accessible as possible.
 This course uses Canvas as an accessible Learning Management System, and course materials have been created with ADA compliance in mind.

-If you think you may run into academic barriers because of a learning difference (including permanent disabilities or chronic or temporary medical conditions), please contact the COC Academic Accommodation Center.
+If you think you may run into academic barriers because of a learning difference (including permanent disabilities or chronic or temporary medical conditions), please contact the CoC Academic Accommodation Center.

-- Academic Accommodation Center
+- AAC info online

 - Email: AAC@canyons.edu

 - Phone: (661) 362-3341, TTY: (661) 362-3726

 - Valencia Campus Location: Seco Hall 103 (SCOH-103) Valencia campus map